gouthammavuri/gouthammavuri/README.md

 # Goutham Mavuri
-**Senior Software Engineer**
-📧 gmavuri@gmail.com

----

-## Objective
-To contribute to a renowned software firm by leveraging my expertise in innovative projects, interpersonal skills, and technical proficiency to achieve long-term career growth.

----

 ## Professional Summary
 12+ years of experience in designing, developing, and deploying **Enterprise-Wide Web Applications** and **Big Data Platforms**.
 Proven expertise in full-stack development, cloud-native solutions, and data engineering with a focus on scalability, performance, and Agile methodologies.